sfter/atomicals-js-save/README.md

 3. Copy your wallet file to `./wallets/wallet.json`, or config your wallet file path in `.env`

-4. Rerun your mint command
+4. Rerun your mint command.
+It is recommended to add `--rbf` params so that you can rerun the program to replace your tx in some case

 5. If all things go well, there will be a rawtx hex shown in console log.
    - Please use tools like [sparrow](https://sparrowwallet.com/) or https://live.blockcypher.com/btc/decodetx/ to verify that the tx hex is what your need.